Adoption in Health Care – The

 results for location analysis.
 In particular, the principle of

-differentiation may not hold depending on the nature of
+maximum differentiation may not hold depending on the nature of

 systems to providers.

-health care.
-This renews the interest on how different
+This renews the interest on how different organizational designs

-designs

-and the definition of payment schemes to providers may
+and the definition of payment schemes to providers may affect the

-primary to acute care providers.
-This makes our analysis
+acute care providers.
+This makes our analysis complementary to

-to

-most works in the literature allowing to address in a more
+most works in the literature allowing to address in a more direct

 way the issue of preventive health care.
 The analysis is performed